ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If verification succeeds, the handler returns a 2.05 (Content) message containing both the group keying material and the individual keying material for the Client, or information enabling the Client to derive it.
 The payload of the response is formatted as a CBOR map.
 The format for the group keying material is the same as defined in the response of {{gid-get}}.
 The specific format of individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ15) and registered in {{iana-reg}}.

+Optionally, the KDC can make the sub-resource at ace-group/GROUPNAME/nodes/NODENAME also Observable {{RFC7641}} for the associated node.
+In case the KDC removes that node from the group without having been explicitly asked for it, this allows the KDC to send an unsolicited 4.04 (Not Found) response to the node as a notification of eviction from the group (see {{sec-node-removal}}).

+Note that the node could have been observing also the resource at ace-group/GROUPNAME, in order to be informed of changes in the keying material.
+In such a case, this method would result in largely overlapping notifications received for the resource at ace-group/GROUPNAME and the sub-resource at ace-group/GROUPNAME/nodes/NODENAME.

+In order to mitigate this, a node that supports the No-Response option {{RFC7967}} can use it when starting the observation of the sub-resource at ace-group/GROUPNAME/nodes/NODENAME.
+In particular, the GET observation request can also include the No-Response option, with value set to 2 (Not interested in 2.xx responses).

 #### DELETE Handler {#node-delete}

 The DELETE handler removes the node identified by "NODENAME" from the group identified by "GROUPNAME".